Agora Planning Journal

 Urban Planning Student Association (UPSA)

-The Urban Planning Student Association works to enhance the educational, professional development and social opportunities available to urban planning students in Taubman College of Architecture and Urban Planning at the University of Michigan.
+The Urban Planning Student Association works to enhance the educational, professional development, and social opportunities available to urban planning students at Taubman College of Architecture and Urban Planning at the University of Michigan.
 We plan a variety of fun and educational events throughout the semester.
-If you're a student in the urban planning program (Master or Ph.D.), you are automatically an UPSA member.
+Events and board meetings are listed in the UPSA newsletter.
+If you're a student in the urban planning program (Master's or Ph.D.), you are automatically a UPSA member.

 - Co-Presidents: Kat Cameron + Luke Ranker